OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/datastore-ref/ColoradoHydroBaseRest/ColoradoHydroBaseRest.md

 ## Datastore Configuration File ##

-A datastore is configured by one or both of the following options:
+A datastore is typically configured by one or both of the following options:

-1. Enable ColoradoHydroBaseRest datastores in the installation `system/TSTool.cfg` configuration file and create a datastore configuration file for each datastore connection in the installation files.
+1. Enable ColoradoHydroBaseRest datastores in the installation `system/TSTool.cfg` configuration file and create a datastore configuration file `datastores/HydroBaseWeb.cfg` to configure the datastore.
+TSTool is distributed with a default file that does not define the `ApiKey` property.
-2. Create a datastore configuration file for each datastore connection in the user's `.tstool/NN/datastores` folder.
+2. Create a datastore configuration file in the user's `.tstool/NN/datastores` folder.
+The installation configuration file can be copied and modified.
+Typically, the `ApiKey` can be specified to increase the amount of data that can be queried.
-If found, this will override the configuration in option 1.
+If found, this configuration file will override the configuration in option 1.

 Configurations are processed at software startup.
 An example of the TSTool configuration file is shown below.